dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

     <figcaption>Comparison of coated Scylla left side board and un-coated Charybdis right side board.
 The clear Clear coating is indispensable to get the best transparency and gloss effect for a clear case.</figcaption>
 </figure>

+There was an attempt at printing custom key caps.
+While definitely usable, the results are not as good as commercially available alternative.
+It might be caused by using the default layer width of $0.1$mm when printing, but there were visible lines that could be felt on the surface of the keys.
+While this detail could be polished away, it defeats the purpose if the key cap is expected to have bump to serve as *landmark* for the home row.
+The sharp edges of the key caps would usually be botched during the printing too.
+{: .text-justify}

 <figure class="half">
     <a href="/assets/projects/charybdis_build/buildlog/3dprinting/3d_printed_keycaps_1.JPG"><img src="/assets/projects/charybdis_build/buildlog/3dprinting/3d_printed_keycaps_1.JPG"></a>
     <a href="/assets/projects/charybdis_build/buildlog/3dprinting/3d_printed_keycaps_2.JPG"><img src="/assets/projects/charybdis_build/buildlog/3dprinting/3d_printed_keycaps_2.JPG"></a>